CityofToronto/bdit_data-sources/volumes/miovision/api/readme.md

 The script can also customize the data it pulls and processes with various command line options.

-For example, to collect data from a custom date range, run `python intersection_tmc.py run_api --start_date=YYYY-MM-DD --end_date=YYYY-MM-DD`.
+For example, to collect data from a custom date range, run `python3 intersection_tmc.py run_api --start_date=YYYY-MM-DD --end_date=YYYY-MM-DD`.
 The start and end variables will indicate the start and end date to pull data from the api.

 `start_date` and `end_date` must be separated by at least 1 day, and `end_date` cannot be a future date. `start_date` is inclusive and `end_date` is exclusive.

-~~If the API runs into an error, an email will be sent notifying the general error category along with the traceback.
-The logging file also logs the error.
-For some minor errors that can be fixed by repulling the data, the API will email which intersection-date combination could not be pulled.~~

 ### Command Line Options